Start With the Easy Stuff

 This is part of Stewie's Guide to Ruthlessly Declutter Your Clothes Today.

-I didn’t have a good reason beyond, “What if I need it?
-What if my other ones wear out, and what if an EMP goes off and society collapses and there are no more white shirts anywhere?”
+And yet, I had an answer ready: “What if I need it?
+What if my other shirts wear out?
+What if an EMP goes off and society collapses, and there are no more white dress shirts anywhere?”

-Here are the four questions I ask myself:
+Here are four simple questions that helped me:

 - Is this worn out?